UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
-### Part 1: Processors, Cores, and Threads
+### Part 1: Processors and Cores
 * A processor is a physical device that accepts data as input and provides results as output.
 A uniprocessor system has one such general purpose device.
 * A unicore processor carries out the usual functions of a CPU, according to the instruction set.
 A multicore processor has independent central processing units ('cores') integrated a single integrated circuit die or a single chip package.
+-- *Slide End* --

+-- *Slide* --
+### Part I: Threads
 * A process provides the resources to execute an instance of a program (such as address space, the code, handles to system objects, a process identifier etc).
 An execution thread is the smallest processing unit in an operating system, contained inside a process.
 -- *Slide End* --

 -- *Slide* --
 ### Part 1: Multicore Drivers